Buckshot Roulette: Plot

 Set in a nightclub in 1998, the game begins with the player in a dilapidated bathroom with an old computer monitor and a bottle of pills on the countertop after first defeating the Dealer that may be consumed to start Double or Nothing mode.
 They leave it to reveal an energetic rave happening below.
 The player enters the room with the Dealer and signs a General Release of Liability waiver by entering their name.
 Midway through round 2, the player pulls out a bloody contract with the name "GOD" signed in the name box, resembling the waiver the Dealer made the player sign before playing the game.
 If the player defeats the Dealer in the sudden death round, the player is shown driving home with the shotgun and a briefcase of money.
-If the player is defeated in sudden death, they are shown entering a rusted, bronze gate with metallic spikes jutting into an all-white sky, presumably Heaven, and the text "YOU ARE DEAD" appears on the screen.
+If the player is defeated in sudden death, they are shown entering a rusted, bronze gate with metallic spikes jutting into an all-white sky, presumably Heaven, with the text "YOU ARE DEAD" appearing on the screen.

 The multiplayer game mode starts outside the building at nighttime while loud music from the rave plays.
-The camera reveals a man working on a van's engine, a waste container, and a boombox atop of a pile of pallets outside before swerving to a drain that leads to a room beneath the rave where the game takes place.
+The camera reveals a mechanic working on a van's engine, a waste container, and a boombox atop of a pile of pallets outside before swerving to a drain that leads to a room beneath the rave where the game takes place.
 The game ends outside the building at daytime, when the rave has finished.